 Why Yogurt Is a Great First Food For Babies

 Yogurt is super nutrient dense.
-It's full of protein, calcium, B12, phosphorus, and riboflavin.
+It's full of critical nutrients for baby's growth and development, like protein, calcium, B12, phosphorus, and riboflavin.
 Whole milk yogurt is higher in fat and calories, which babies need to meet their energy needs and to help nurture brain development.
 It's also a good source of probiotics, which are good to start introducing early on to help baby develop a diverse microbiome (aka - a healthy gut!).
 Super thick Greek yogurt is also a great texture for babies, and it's easy to incorporate into everyday meals!
 It is an easy way to boost the nutrition content of toast, pancakes, waffles, oatmeal, and more.
 Plus it's an easy breakfast when you don't want to cook!

 The Best Yogurt For Babies